turbot/steampipe-docs/docs/reference/config-files/plugin.md

     where       = "region = 'us-east-1'"
   }

-  # run up to 200 functions per second in regions OTHER than us-east-1
+  # up to 200 functions per second in regions OTHER than us-east-1
   # for each connection
   limiter "aws_rate_limit_non_us_east_1" {
     bucket_size = 200